CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/architecture.md

 # Protocol Architecture Risk
-Risks that stem from the security assumptions, trade-offs, and limitations of the design of a protocol are collectively referred to as _Protocol Architecture Risks_.
-To methodically analyze such risks, we first introduce a framework for organizing crosschain protocols into layers of abstraction based on scope and functionality.
-Each layer depends on layers below it for functionality and security.
+Risks that stem from the security properties, assumptions, trade-offs, and limitations of the design of a protocol are collectively referred to as _Protocol Architecture Risks_.
+To methodically analyze protocol architecture risk, we first discuss a conceptual model for organizing crosschain protocols into layers of abstraction based on scope and functionality.
+The framework is primarily based on the [work by L2Beat and Socket](https://gov.l2beat.com/t/l2bridge-risk-framework/31) and is illustrated in the diagram below.
+In this framework, each layer depends on layers below it for functionality and security.
 Hence, the architectural risks at each layer subsume those below it.
-The framework was adapted from [work introduced by L2Beat and Socket](https://gov.l2beat.com/t/l2bridge-risk-framework/31) and is illustrated in the diagram below.

 <figure markdown>
   ![Layers of crosschain communication protocols](images/protocolstack.png){width=600}
-  <figcaption>Layers of crosschain communication</figcaption>
+  <figcaption>Layers of crosschain communication protocols</figcaption>
 </figure>